Irrigation Pump Monitoring in Oregon’s Willamette Valley

 Tracking Rental Pumps for Oilfield Service

 A Cornell customer, involved in oilfield water transfer, needed a solution to keep track of their mobile pump packages.
 With the rising costs of labor and the vast area their coverage area extends to, it was imperative to keep track of current pump location and operating conditions.
 Using the Cornell Co-Pilot monitoring system, they were able to retrofit existing pumps and begin tracking their fleet quickly and easily.
 They are now able to remotely monitor their pump’s vibration levels, pressure, and flow, which aids in maximizing efficiency and reducing pump down-time caused by unexpected failures.
+Download the full story as a PDF.

 Pump Monitor Stops Cavitation / Pump Damage